 Hi.
 My name is Jaeyeon [JAY-awn] and I am an Assistant Professor in the department of Computer Science and Engineering at UNIST.
 I'm leading the TACT Lab, where we focus on designing rich and intuitive haptic interactions for future computers based on human haptic perception and innovative hardware interfaces.

 Previously, I completed my Ph.D. in Computer Science at KAIST in 2020, advised by Prof. Geehyuk Lee.
 I was also a research intern at Microsoft Research (with Mike Sinclair, Mar Gonzalez-Franco, Eyal Ofek, and Christian Holz) and Saarland University (with Prof. Jürgen Steimle).
-You can find the full list of my publications in my google scholar profile and in my CV (PDF).
+You can find the full list of my publications in my Google Scholar profile and in my CV (PDF).

 Research opportunities/advising? please read before contacting me :)

-Thank you for your interest in working with me!
-If you are looking for a research internship, please read this form carefully and submit an application if you are still interested.
-We will start reviewing and interviewing applicants after the midtem.
 If you are looking for graduate thesis/project advising, please send me an email with the topic you'd like to explore so we can discuss the topic and research plan for the semester.
+I usually put much attention in early stage of the project (even before the semester).
+Please start communicating your plan as early as possible.
 An application on the portal without pre-discussion can be declined.

 News